McShelby/hugo-theme-relearn/exampleSite/content/basics/installation/_index.en.md

 A `public` directory will be generated, containing all content and assets for your web site.

 It now can be deployed to any web server by simply uploading its contents or you can check out one of [Hugo's many other deployment options](https://gohugo.io/hosting-and-deployment/).

+If you are storing your web site in git, commit all but the `public` directory.